fafugah1/data_pipeline_csv_to_postgres/README.md

 #### Data generated n tested for validity
 #### Docker-compose file works fine

-# HOWEVER, PROGRESS STALLED AT CREATING AND TEST CONNECTION FOR THE POSTGRES DATABASE
+# HOWEVER, PROGRESS STALLED AT CREATING AND TESTING CONNECTION FOR THE POSTGRES DATABASE
 #### Kindly view *test_connection.ipynb* for problem identification
 #### I need assistance to cross this bridge